Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

 ./gradlew publishToMavenLocal
 ```

-Then in your build.gradle file you will need to use the local version:
+Then in your DHF project's build.gradle file you will need to use the local version:
 ```groovy

 // this goes at the top above the plugins section